suhaboncukcu/CakePHP-Oauth2Server/README.md

 # Oauth2Server plugin for CakePHP

+This plugin is intended to be an easy way to build an Oauth2 Server using [thephpleague/oauth2-server](http://oauth2.thephpleague.com/)

 **!!Attention!!**
 This plugin does not support refresh token repository yet.
 Access tokens are usable without any expiration date. **use at your own risk!**